Moldova Food Guide

 Southern Moldova (Bulgarian Communities)

-Bessarabian Bulgarians contribute distinctive dishes including mangea (chicken with sauce), Shopski salad, vegetable pots, sponge cake, and knot-shaped bread.
-Bulgarian culinary techniques and traditions enrich Moldova's diverse food culture.
+Bessarabian Bulgarians bring their own dishes to the table: mangea (chicken in sauce), Shopski salad, vegetable pots, sponge cake and knot-shaped bread.
+Their methods and habits add another layer to Moldova's mixed food culture.

 Signature Dishes: